thienan11/blogue/README.md

 A simple interactive blog site using MongoDB, Express.js, React.js, and Node.js.

+Posts can be viewed without registering/logging in, but to create new posts, you need an account.
+The application uses JWT for authentication.

-It is currently being updated, but check visit it at https://bloguetown.vercel.app/.
+It is currently being updated with additional features.
+Visit it at https://bloguetown.vercel.app/.

 ## Installation